Martha May Eliot: Awards and honors

+In 1948, Eliot received the Mary Woodard Lasker Award for Public Service.
+From 1949 to 1950, she was president of the National Conference of Social Work.
+In 1951, President of the United States Harry S. Truman named Eliot chief of the Children's Bureau.
+She also received the 1967 John Howland Award.

-Dr. Eliot's service to public health earned her many honors.
-In 1951, President Truman named her chief of the Children's Bureau.
-In 1947, she became the first woman elected president of the American Public Health Association.
-She also was the first woman to receive APHA's Sedgwick Memorial Medal.
+In 1947, she became the first woman to be elected president of the American Public Health Association (APHA).
+She was also the first woman to receive APHA's Sedgwick Memorial Medal in 1958.
+APHA established the Martha May Eliot Award in 1964 to honor extraordinary health service to mothers and children.